dabonetn/Apple2Card-Dan-CR-Board-/README.md

 * Add a pin header to **J6** to allow the extension of a WIZnet SPI network interface.

 ## Errata
-You may need to use 4K7 resistors instead of 10K for the pull-down resistors R1/R2/R3/R7/R18/R21/R22/R23.
-The 10K resistors work for most, but are too weak for some 82C55 devices.
+The original version of the PCB used 10K pull-down resistors for R1/R2/R3/R7/R18/R21/R22/R23.
+The 10K resistors worked with most 82C55 devices, but were known to be too weak for some 82C55s.
+The listed resistors were replaced with 4k7 resistors in the current PCB version.
+The 4k7 resistors should work with all 82C55s (according to the data sheets).

 # Device Programming